 It is the main board of the circuit containing a big amount of passive components (Rs + Cs), several transistors, diodes and fifteen ICs: BL3102 x 3, BL3207 x 3, TL074 x 3, PT2399s, TL072 x 2 and 4013B: The Danelectro Sitar Swami creates the oscillating/droning/resonating tones using three Bucket Brigade subsystems (BL3102 + BL3207) and an integrated echo generator (PT2399s).

-- PT2399s: It is an Echo/Delay Processor integrated component based in CMOS technology by Princeton Technology Corp.
+- PT2399s: It is an Echo/Delay Processor integrated component based on CMOS technology by Princeton Technology Corp.
 It accepts audio input signals: first of all the signal is low pass filtered (anti-aliasing filter) and an ADC transfer the analog signal into a bit stream to be saved into the internal 44Kbit RAM.
-After processing, the bit stream will de-modulate by DAC and lowpass filter (reconstruction filter).
+After processing, the bitstream will de-modulate by DAC and low-pass filter (reconstruction filter).
 The delay time is determined by internal VCO clock frequency, and the designer can modify the VCO frequency by changing the external resistance.
-The PT2399 archives low distortion (THD<email@example.comVrms) and low noise (No<-90dBV) characteristic for audio purpose, and pin arrangement and application circuit are optimized for easy PCB layout and cost saving.
+The PT2399 archives low distortion (THD<email@example.comVrms) and low noise (No<-90dBV).
+The pin arrangement and application circuit are optimized for easy PCB layout and cost saving.